JamesCollerton/Art-Service-Front-End/README.md

 # Components

-Outlining the purpose of each of the components below:
+The purpose of each of the components is outlined below:

 ## Front End